simonmtr/inf-fwpm-objective-c-bool-parser/index.md

   * NSMutableString
   * NSMutableAttributedString
   * NSMutableURLRequest
+The mutable counterpart to these classes have the same name without 'Mutable' in it, for example 'NSArray' or 'NSDictionary'.

 ### Recursion in Objective C
 It is possible to do recursion with Objective C.